 Looking for a great appetizer to start your holiday party or even just a football outing?
-Prepare this caramelized onion, bacon and gruyere cheese dip and you'll be making this for every party!
+Prepare this caramelized onion, bacon, and gruyere dip and you'll be making this for every party!
 As a host, you know guests are going to be arriving hungry, looking for food as soon as they walk in the door.
 You want to please your guests without having to spend all your time in the kitchen.
 Well, say no more because I have the perfect appetizer that you can prepare the day before.
 Simply make the spread the day before and pop it in the oven the following day, no hassle, guaranteed!
 Even if you're not hosting a gathering, make this dip for yourself and enjoy it as a great snack.

 **Helpful tips and common mistakes

+Start by heating a touch of oil over medium heat.
+Add the onions and saute, stirring occasionally.
 Monitor the heat on your stovetop, lowering the heat as needed.
 If you notice the pan drying out, add a little bit of water to the onions.
 If the onion starts to burn, reduce the heat.
 Make sure to stir occasionally while the onions are cooking, but not too often that the onions are constantly moving.
 Stirring too frequently won't give the onions enough time with the heat of the pan to cook and caramelize.
 About halfway through, the onions will start to brown.

-I thoroughly enjoyed this caramelized onion, bacon and gruyere cheese dip.
+I thoroughly enjoyed this caramelized onion, bacon, and gruyere dip.
 The sweet onions with the salty bacon and creamy texture of the cheese spread itself is a wonderful combination.
 I had mine with crostini, whole wheat baguette, and even tortilla chips, all appropriate dipping sides!
 If your guests are heavy dippers, I recommend making a large batch because this dip is addicting.
 Trust me, if they like the dip as much as I did (which I'm sure they will) you'll need a big portion!